South Africa at the Olympics: History

 South African athletes first participated in the 1904 Summer Olympics in St. Louis, when few foreign athletes arrived and the organisers invited participants of the adjacent 1904 World's Fair to compete.
-General Piet Cronjé, Len Taunyane, and Jan Mashiani, all Boer War veterans who had been taken prisoner by the British at St. Helena after the Battle of Paardeberg and had reenacted battle scenes at the fair, participated in the men's marathon.
-Len Taunyane and Jan Mashiani were the first black Africans to participate in the Olympics, and the only black people to represent South Africa in the Olympics until the end of apartheid.
+General Piet Cronjé, Len Taunyane and Jan Mashiani, all Boer War veterans who had been taken prisoner by the British at St. Helena after the Battle of Paardeberg and had reenacted battle scenes at the fair, participated in the men's marathon.
+Len Taunyane and Jan Mashiani were the first black people to participate in the Olympics, and the only black people to represent South Africa in the Olympics until the end of apartheid.

-Although the four British colonies of Cape of Good Hope, Natal, Transvaal, and Orange River did not form the Union of South Africa until 1910, they fielded a combined South Africa team at the 1908 Summer Olympics in London, where Reggie Walker won its first gold medal.
+Although the four British colonies of Cape of Good Hope, Natal, Transvaal and Orange River did not form the Union of South Africa until 1910, they fielded a combined South Africa team at the 1908 Summer Olympics in London, where Reggie Walker won its first gold medal.
 The first South African woman in the Olympics was swimmer Barbara Nash in 1920, and the first women to win medals were the 1928 4 × 100 metre freestyle relay quartet, who came third.
 The South African Olympic and Empire Games Association was awarded the 1934 British Empire Games in Johannesburg but backed out when it became evident that they would have to allow a team from India to compete.

 South Africa first entered the Winter Olympics in 1960, and that summer's games in Rome would be its last till the end of apartheid.
 It was not invited to the 1964 Games, and its 1968 invitation was withdrawn when other teams threatened to withdraw.
 The South African Olympic and National Games Association was expelled from the International Olympic Committee (IOC) in 1970.

-The nonracial Interim National Olympic Committee of South Africa (now South African Sports Confederation and Olympic Committee) was founded in 1991 during the transition to multiracial equality and affiliated to the IOC months later.
+The non-racial Interim National Olympic Committee of South Africa (now South African Sports Confederation and Olympic Committee) was founded in 1991 during the transition to racial equality and affiliated to the IOC months later.
 The country returned at the 1992 Summer Olympics in Barcelona.